 In this article we focused on rent and the basic unit of a square foot, but you can use unit economics to analyze the return per employee, per desk, per customer, per product, per hour, etc.

-With Womply Insights, you can add a few simple numbers and our software will automatically calculate your rent-to-revenue ratio, revenue per square foot, revenue per employee, and advertising-to-revenue ratio.
+With Womply, you can add a few simple numbers and our software will automatically calculate your rent-to-revenue ratio, revenue per square foot, revenue per employee, and advertising-to-revenue ratio.
+Complete the form below for a free demo.